inboundnow/retired-landing-pages/readme.txt

 * Fixed: Issue with extension license keys not validating
 * Fixed: Issue with shortcodes not firing on select core templates
-* Improvent: Converted global settings data array to new easier to read format for development, added in legacy support.
+* Improvement: Converted global settings data array to new easier to read format for development, added in legacy support.

 =  1.1.0.1 =